 Completing a treatment program following alcohol detox can help you create a strong support network.
 Treatment programs can provide additional help such as social services, job placement, and vocational rehabilitation, and transportation and housing assistance.

 Recovering from substance abuse starts with detox.
 However, detoxing alone is not enough to provide the required help and support to achieve long-term recovery.
 Finding a treatment center offering a medical detox program with individualized care and various treatment options can be difficult.
-If you would like to learn more about Tides Edge detox center contact us today at 866.723.3127.
+If you would like to learn more about Tides Edge detox center, call us today at 866.723.3127 or use our online contact form.